 Conceptual cost planning for infrastructure

-This section examines the different types of infrastructure and how the sector contributes to the UK economy.
-It looks at the important benchmark of how infrastructure is delivered – successful delivery measured not merely by completion, but also through avoiding disruption and ‘bad PR’.
+This section examines different types of infrastructure and how the sector contributes to the UK economy.
+It looks at the important benchmark of how infrastructure is delivered – successful delivery measured not only by completion, but also through avoiding disruption and ‘bad PR’.

-Significantly, this section will also look at how the risk management aspect of the project can be handled.
-Whereas with the cost planning of buildings generally a design allowance or contingency is included (between 5–10%), infrastructure cost planning should include identification of risks and then make allowances for them.
+Significantly, this section also looks at how the risk management aspect of a project can be handled.
+Infrastructure cost planning should include identification of risks and then make allowances for them (unlike the cost planning of buildings where, generally, a design allowance or contingency is included (between 5–10%)).
 The section considers how different methods can be used to manage the cost towards the end of a project.

-This section is maintained by Max Wilkes of Bilfinger GVA.
+This section is maintained by Bill Dixon of Turner & Townsend.